 To change the load requirements because you are installing an appliance that needs more power such as electric heating or a ground source heat pump, please complete a load change application form

 To change your load requirements, please complete a load change application form.

 NIE Networks owns the electricity transmission and distribution network.
 View a list of suppliers or the utility regulator website.

 For a definite quotation/price you will need to fill out an application form.
-For general pricing please consult our Statement of Charges [PDF Format, 1.2MB].
-Indicative costs for connection are provided in Schedules 2-10.
+For general pricing please consult our Statement of Charges.
+Indicative costs for connection are provided in within the Statement of Charges.
 These schedules provide typical costs for the main items of expenditure (excluding VAT) for a new or modified connection to the Network.

 There are two stockists who stock approved ducting listed below: